firasouerghi/GCP-kubernetes-cluster-with-terraform/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-**This repository contains all the necessary files and steps to provision a GKE cluster with Terraform,in our case we are going to provision a GKE cluster with a separately managed node pool (recommended).**
+**This repository contains all the necessary files and steps to provision a GKE cluster with Terraform, in our case we are going to provision a GKE cluster with a separately managed node pool (recommended).**

 **Separately managed node pools allows you to customize your Kubernetes cluster profile — this is useful if some Pods require more resources than others.**